santisq/PSCompression/docs/en-US/Expand-TarArchive.md

 ### -PassThru

-Outputs `System.IO.FileInfo` and `System.IO.DirectoryInfo` objects representing the extracted files and directories to the pipeline.
-By default, no output is produced unless an error occurs.
+Outputs `System.IO.FileInfo` and `System.IO.DirectoryInfo` objects for the extracted files and directories.
+By default, the cmdlet produces no output.

 ```yaml
 Type: SwitchParameter